 Related Videos

-This multimedia presentation examines the history and doctrine of the Lord's Supper, linking it back to the Passover and addressing the doctrine of real presence.
-See the downloadable Instructor's Handbook for context, and for related exercises and lessons.
-The video is part of Images of Faith, a collection of supplementary confirmation materials available at no cost to the schools and…
+Video summary: This video explores aspects of the second article of the Apostles’ Creed using a short story with original artwork.
+See the downloadable Instructor’s Handbook for context, and for related exercises and lessons.
+The video is part of Images of Faith, a collection of supplementary confirmation materials available at no cost to the schools and congregations of the LCMS,…

 The Small Catechism: Confession & Absolution (5019)